bluecontract/blue-js/libs/language/README.md

 - **Number**: A basic number type.
 - **Boolean**: A basic boolean type.
 If value is not specified, it means false.
 - **Type**: A type that can reference other types.
 To be used only for `type` attribute definition.
-- **Constraints**: Defines constraints that can be applied to attributes.

 ### Example